giorgk/ichnos/README.md

   2. **MESH2D** </br>
   The MESH2D type assumes that the velocity is organized via a 2D mesh that is extruded in the vertical direction.
 Within the extruded 2D mesh the velocity can be defined at the element barycenters, which assumes constant velocity within the elements, or at the mesh nodes, or at the Mesh faces.
 In the latter case the interpolation is carried out using the [Raviart–Thomas basis functions](https://en.wikipedia.org/wiki/Raviart%E2%80%93Thomas_basis_functions).

-The velocity can be defined as there are two options:
+The velocity can be defined as:
   * Transient or Steady state
   * Stochastic flow fields (This is in an experimental stage)
   * Random Walk (This is in an experimental stage)